nloo003/SC1015-Group-5-Data-Science-Project/README.md

 ## Problem Definition
 - Are we able to predict whether a news article is fake based on its attributes?
+- Which model would be the best to predict?

 ## Models Used
 - Logistic Regression